 Time runs out though and clap the lads off for a stirling effort.
 So we're off to Boreham Wood again this week, however it seems Tranmere our original midweek destination for this Tuesday have failed to beat Chelmo and are also busy.
 So weather permitting if we can't get Easty off his ban we'll have 3 games for him to put his feet up for.

 Back in the bar, the usual beer and bollocks ensues.
 We're remaining here for the evening this week as Loffers is celebrating her 30th tonight and the soiree is next door in the Times Square.
 With 7pm approaching we decide to deal with hunger issues and order in a fuckload of pizza from Ewell to deal with the situation.
 I make the mistake of taking my 1st slice from Dukey's spicy special, which has a chilli sauce base.
 Fucks sake.
-I have no idea what that boy's insides must be like of a Sunday morning and nor do I want to know!
-Thankfully the rest isn't as spicy and as everyone else departs next door, I head into the office to take care of some business.
+I have no idea what that boy's insides must be like of a Sunday morning and nor do I want to know if that's the sort of shit he eats normally!
+Thankfully the rest on offer isn't anywhere near as spicy and as everyone else departs next door, I head into the office to take care of some business quickly.

 For some reason, I'd agreed to do a podcast with some US based Arsenal fans this evening and given I've been invited to the 30th, it made sense to do the Pod here at GGL and then tip into the do straight afterwards.
-So after half an hour or so of nattering and explaining all things Gandermonium and Sutton United, plus somewhat rude interruptions from Chalmers and then Greek.
-You'll have to listen in to find out how.
+So there follows half an hour or so of nattering and explaining all things Gandermonium and Sutton United to some Americans, plus somewhat rude interruptions from Chalmers and then Greek.
+You'll have to listen in to find out how it all went.